jeftegoes/AwsOverview/Developer Tools/AWS CodeDeploy.md

 ![Deployment failure](/Images/Developer%20Tools/AWSCodeDeployDeploymentFailure.png)

-## 12.3.
+## 14.3.
 Scenario 3

 - If a CodeDeploy deployment to ASG is underway and a scale-out event occurs, the new instances will be updated with the application revision that was most recently deployed (not the application revision that is currently being deployed).
 - ASG will have EC2 instances hosting different versions of the application.
 - By default, CodeDeploy automatically starts a follow-on deployment to update any outdated EC2 instances.

-## 12.4.
+## 14.4.
 Scenario 4

-- Issue: failed AllowTraffic lifecycle event in Blue/Green Deployments with no error reported in the Deployment Logs:
+- **Issue:** Failed AllowTraffic lifecycle event in Blue/Green Deployments with no error reported in the Deployment Logs:
-- **Reason:** incorrectly configured health checks in ELB.
+- **Reason:** Incorrectly configured health checks in ELB.
-- **Resolution:** review and correct any errors in ELB health checks configuration.
+- **Resolution:** Review and correct any errors in ELB health checks configuration.